Welcome!

 If you’re unhappy with renting for various reasons, whether the lack of freedom to renovate or the intrusive inspections, becoming a homeowner can make you more comfortable.

 Owning your home will give you higher control over your life.
 You also don’t have to continually renew leases and abide by specific terms (like pet restrictions, etc.).
-Call a realtor and see your buying options if you’d be happier being the #1 person in charge of your estate.
+Call a realtor to explore your buying options and discover if you’d be happier as the primary decision-maker for your estate.

 Tax deductions